Top 20 Most Popular Chinese Desserts

-Dragon’s beard candy is made from wheat flour, maltose, and other ingredients.
-It is a traditional Chinese snack, was formerly known as silver candy and is stuffed with sugar gum, peanut, sesame, and coconut.
+Dragon’s Beard candy is made from wheat flour, maltose, and other ingredients.
+It is a traditional Chinese snack, formerly known as silver candy, and is stuffed with sugar gum, peanut, sesame, and coconut.

 The candy’s beard is actually sugar glue, which is pulled out like noodles.
 It is said that there was an emperor in the Song Dynasty who found silver candy so delicious it became his favorite dessert.

-Later, when common people learnt the emperor also ate silver candy, it was renamed as dragon’s beard candy, dragon representing the emperor and the beard being the pulled out sugar thread.
+Later, when common people learned the emperor also ate silver candy, it was renamed Dragon’s Beard candy, the dragon representing the emperor and the beard being the pulled-out sugar thread.

 15. Chinese Pumpkin Pie

-Pumpkin pie is a typical folk snack which is crispy on the outside and tender inside.
+Pumpkin pie is a typical folk snack that is crispy on the outside and tender inside.
 The main ingredients are pumpkin, glutinous rice flour, condensed milk, milk, bread bran, and sugar.